Chirag-ahir/JAVA-All-Basic/README.md

 >What is Polymorphism ?<br>

-Polymorphism is the ability of an object to identify as more than one type.
+Polymorphism is the ability of an object to identify as more than one type. <br>

+Two types of Polymorphism in Java
+1. Run time polymorphism<br>
+2. Compile time polymorphism<br>

 >What is Abstraction ? <br>